Gustavo-Victor/lyrics-finder/README.md

 # lyrics-finder
-Repositories to search and display lyrics based on author
+Repository to search and display lyrics based on author